It’s nuts. Absolutely nuts.

 I couldn’t pick up a box on the cereal aisle without being asked, “nuts in it, daddy?”
 They’ll nag me to ask about peanut oil, because of that one time we’d gone to KFC and learned they just made the switch from vegetable oil, that week.

 Hey, peanut oil is cheaper than vegetable oil.

 A boy in Marie’s kindergarten class once held out a Butterfinger, still wrapped, from his Lunchable to the teacher.
 He treated it like nuclear waste.
 He gave it up because he didn’t want Marie to get sick.

 You appreciate the advocates.
 The man in the bakery bound and determined to find a pack of cookies without nuts, just for Marie.
 The mom who saves the pretzel bag at the school dance for us to check.
 The snack families who phone the night before to make sure what they bought is OK.

 You will have ugly moments: The classmate who brandished the PB&J in the nut-free classroom at Marie’s table, and when Marie reminded her she was allergic, sneered, “Just hold your breath.”

-Adults who fuss about a peanut-free classroom, citing the hassle of having to spread mayo and ham on a sandwich instead of daring lunch moms to stop the influx of the nutty contraband.
+Adults who hate a peanut-free classroom, citing the hassle of spreading mayo and ham on a sandwich instead of daring lunch moms to stop the influx of the nutty contraband.